volodymyrhudyma/blog/content/blog/2020-06-09-the-best-tools-for-react-development.md

   > **Store** is an object that holds the application's state tree.
 There should only be a single store in a Redux app, as the composition happens on the reducer level.
 * State is read-only:

-  The only way state can be changed is by firing an action.
+  The only way the state can be changed is by firing an action.
 * Changes are made with pure functions:

   To specify how the state tree is transformed by actions, you write pure reducers.